Updated May 25

-Suzen filmed the following video with my phone to be posted at a later time.
-I immediately left to meet another friend for coffee down to road, and decided to keep wearing my jacket.
-The young lady who made my coffee asked in awe if I bought or made the jacket I was wearing.
+Right after filming I left to catch up with another friend for coffee down the street.
+The young lady who made my coffee asked in awe if I bought or made the jacket.
 Yes, I made it.
 When asked if I made custom orders.
 My response?

 “Ummm…. maybe?”